Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 PRK Versus LASIK: Which is Better?

 If you are thinking about having laser eye surgery to correct your eyesight, you might be wondering whether PRK or LASIK is better.
-They are both elective procedures that correct your vision if you do not want to wear eyeglasses or contacts.
-In this article, we will review the differences between PRK and LASIK.
-You will also learn the benefits and drawbacks of each type of surgery.
+They are both elective refractive surgery procedures that improve your eyesight.
+Both procedures have the potential to eliminate or reduce your dependence on eyeglasses or contact lenses.

 What is PRK?

 PRK stands for photorefractive keratectomy, a form of laser refractive eye surgery.
-This procedure can treat farsightedness (hyperopia), nearsightedness (myopia), and astigmatism.
+This procedure can treat refractive errors including farsightedness (hyperopia), nearsightedness (myopia), and astigmatism.

 PRK was FDA-approved in 1995.